zonemaster/zonemaster/docs/public/specifications/test-zones/README.md

 stored within the `.xb` TLD (also a non-existing TLD) using the same name structure as under `.xa`, i.e. names for a scenario should be stored under `<scenario name>.<test case name>.xb`, e.g. `no-mx-arpa.zone09.xb`.
-If required test zones can be created in the same way under `.xc` and `.xc`.
+If required test zones can be created in the same way under `.xc` and `.xd`.

-What was stated above on data outside its own zone does not apply to reverse data since that must be stored in the `in-addr.arpa` or `ipv6.arpa` tree, and the owner names of such data must follow the reverse data standards.
-There is no requirements of creating separate zones for `in-addr.arpa` or `ipv6.arpa` or below.
+What was stated above on data outside its own zone does not apply to reverse data since that must be stored in the `in-addr.arpa` or `ip6.arpa` tree, and the owner names of such data must follow the reverse data standards.
+There is no requirements of creating separate zones for `in-addr.arpa` or `ip6.arpa` or below.